SilkForgeAi/SilkForgeAi/README.md

 - Use `--resume` to continue a partial run
 - Checkpoints saved every 5k samples (`checkpoint.json`)

+## What You Get
+- Clean, documented generator code
+- Reproducible sampling pipeline
+- Ready-made artifacts (Top‑20 list, histogram)
+- Plugin interface to drop in your own generator

+## FAQ
+- Does this require GPUs?
+No — CPU-only works; GPUs are supported if available.
+- Is W&B required?
+No — logging is optional and rank‑aware.
+- Can I bring my own generator?
+Yes — see `--custom-generator` and `--generator-class`.

 ## License
 Add your preferred license (MIT/Apache-2.0/etc.).

+—
+Maintained by `SilkForgeAi` on GitHub.
+Visit the org profile: https://github.com/SilkForgeAi